 - If we are to be successful in promoting a culture of lawfulness we need to empower communities with the capacity, skills and autonomy to address local concerns and harm proactively, supported by the statutory agencies.
 All of this should work towards embedding a culture where there is a permeating respect for the rule of law, but recognise that more importantly; there are acceptable standards of behaviours and positive role models, which are accepted by all, allowing people to live in safety and stability.
 The Tackling Paramilitarism Programme Team tested some of these ideas through its lawfulness sub-group to develop a framework which provides a basis for ongoing discussions and helps to inform the approach to promoting lawfulness through the Executive action plan.

-- It should be noted that the framework is not intended to be a definitive definition, but rather a ‘living’ document that helps to frame the debate about what we mean by a culture of lawfulness, and how this can be meaningfully embedded in a way that supports communities and builds capacity.
+- It should be noted that the framework is not intended to be an all encompassing definition of lawfulness, but rather a ‘living’ document that helps to frame the debate about what we mean by a culture of lawfulness, and how this can be meaningfully embedded in a way that supports communities and builds capacity.
 We welcome views on the framework, which we will continue to test and develop with stakeholders and communities.

 Progress to date

 The total budget allocated to the end of 2017-18 is £10,272k.